 Intuitive eating podcasts

-And now I’d like to know what you think about intuitive eating.
+And now I’d like to know what you think about the 10 principles of intuitive eating.
 Do you think it’s a better alternative to diets and externally regulated eating?
-What do like about this approach?
+What do you like about this approach?
 What do you think would be challenging in terms of becoming an intuitive eater?
 Let’s chat below in the comments section!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…